lakshyarawat29/bajaj-springBoot-project/README.md

 # Bajaj Spring Boot Challenge

 This is the Spring Boot application developed for the Bajaj Finserv Health coding challenge.
+SOLVING ODD PROBLEM according to the regNo. (roll no.)

 ## Overview